Bay Area Alexander Technique Teachers

 Born in Czechoslovakia, Lenka Fejt came to the United States in 1984.
 She began to study the Alexander Technique in 2001 in hopes of alleviating chronic neck pain.
 Lenka trained to teach at The Alexander Educational Center in Berkeley with Giora Pinkas, John Baron, and Bob Britton.
 She was certified in 2007 and maintains her private practice in Alameda; she also lectures throughout the Bay Area.
 In 2015, Lenka obtained her BS degree in Kinesiology at San Francisco State University and continues to study Qigong.

-Josephine has taught the Technique for five years at the American Conservatory Theater Summer Congress, and at the Opera Academy of California, Chevron/Texaco (IT division employees) and the Performing Arts and Social Justice Department of the University of San Francisco, where she joined the faculty as Alexander Technique instructor in 2010.
+Josephine has taught the Technique at the American Conservatory Theater Summer Congress, and at the Opera Academy of California, Chevron/Texaco (IT division employees) and the Performing Arts and Social Justice Department of the University of San Francisco, where she joined the faculty as Alexander Technique instructor in 2010.

-Josephine is certified to teach Jessica Wolf’s Art of Breathing.
+Josephine is certified to teach Jessica Wolf's Art of Breathing and Steven Shaw's Art of Swimming.

 Lena has been practicing the technique since 2001 and graduated from The Alexander Educational Center of Berkeley.
 She is AmSAT certified.
 She received her M.F.A from the University of Tennessee and her BA from Washington University in St. Louis.